-The release licence password is provided by your authorised distributor or reseller and is unique for the release number, the file name and the router's serial number.
+The release licence password is provided by your authorised distributor or reseller and is unique for the release number (in this case 2.4.1), the file name and the router's serial number.

 Enter passwords for any special feature licences.